ajaym416/Live-face-detection/README.md

 ***Running the model:***

-To run the model ,clone the code from the github.
-To install the required libraries .
+To run the model ,clone the code from the github, install the required libraries .
 The required libraries are listed in the requirement.txt file.
 To install all the requirements you can simply type the following code in terminal of your IDE.